umigv/CV-Onboarding/3_Programming/1_variables_functions.md

-# 🧮 Python Basics: Variables, Loops, and Functions
+# For new programmers :  Python Basics: Variables, Loops, and Functions

 Understanding Python's core building blocks will help you write clear and modular CV code.
 This guide walks through **variables**, **loops**, and **functions** — the foundation of most programs.

 ---

-## 🟨 Variables
+## Variables

 Variables store data that your program can use and modify.
 Their 'data type' determines what kind of data they hold.
 For example: